FichteFoll/advent-of-code/2025/README.md

 even though I ended up not actually using any.
 I do feel like we're rather tame on the difficulty still, but I expect one of the following days to be a filter day.

+### Day 09

+This was was tricky.
+Part 1 was basically free,
+but part 2 had me thinking in circles, misunderstanding (and forgetting) the task description and overcomplicating the soluction a lot, until I eventually found a performant solution with the help of someone else.
+Definitely the hardest problem so far.
+That's what I get for jinxing.